Preserving & Canning Food

 Store at room temperature out of direct sun.
 For the first week, check daily that the lemons remain submerged (press them down if needed).
 If your lid is rigid and will not self-release any built up pressure, briefly “burp” the jar as needed.

-Ready from 3–4 weeks.
-Rinds continue to soften and flavours deepen over several months.
+Preserved lemons are usually ready after 3–4 weeks but the rinds continue to soften and flavours develop over several months.
 Once you’re happy with the flavour/texture, move to a cool, dark place or refrigerate to slow further change.
+They will keep for at least a year and often much longer if refrigerated and kept submerged.

 How to use preserved lemons

-- Finely slice or dice the rind for tagines, stews, salads, dressings, salsas, couscous, roast veg, fish, or chicken.
+• Finely slice or dice the rind for tagines, stews, salads, dressings, salsas, couscous, roast vegetables, fish, or chicken.

 How long do preserved lemons last?